 A CFO, or Chief Financial Officer, holds a prestigious position, responsible for the financial management of a corporation.
 The CFO title is usually accessible to people with a background in accounting and finance, especially for those who have earned a CMA.

 Chief Financial Officers work on an executive level and are typically the highest-ranking accounting professionals in a public or private organization.
-This corporate designation comes with plenty of esteem and sizable paychecks.
+This corporate designation comes with plenty of esteem and a sizable CFO salary.

 CFO Job Description